gruntwork-io/docs/_docs-sources/guides/build-it-yourself/4-achieve-compliance/3-deployment-walkthrough/8-deploy-landing-zone-solution/2-apply-account-baseline-security-to-security-account.md

+---
+sidebar_label: Apply the account-baseline-security to the security account
+---

 # Apply the `account-baseline-security` to the security account

 Now that your logs accounts is fully configured, you need to apply the security baseline to the security account, which